KomplexMojo/dungeon-crawler-game/cmdm3a3ew000002l59tx0bqjn.md

 I have been working on various technical projects over a number of years with no record of the exploration.
 The equivalent is an explorer, exploring new terrain and not creating a map.

-I don’t expect this blog will reveal any insights that others haven’t already had, but perhaps my text will help other generate ideas for their own projects.
+I don’t expect this blog will reveal any insights that others haven’t already had, but perhaps my text will help other generate ideas for others as the embark on their own voyages with their own projects.

-I pursue software development and technology experimentation as a hobby.
+Software development for me is about experimentation with technology.
+I pursue it as a hobby that helps me express my creativity.
 I hope the joy I experience in these explorations show through in this blog.

+To make this an actual journey, it needs a destination.
 I always explore technology in the context of a project with a purpose it make the exploration real.

 My current focus for this exploration is a rogue-like dungeon crawler.
 The code is here: